 'What about Stanley?
 We can't just leave without him?'
 Anne demanded hotly.

-'I could stop at his house if you wish?'
-Humph suggested in a calming tone.
+'I will stop at his house if you wish,' Humph suggested.

 'If this clears things up, please do, drive on Dear,' Anne decided now too confused to object, at least it was an improvement over 'in for it big time'.